-Like the firm’s Bentayga, the Continental’s bodyshell will be a hybrid-materials structure, with assorted high-strength steels reinforcing a body made mainly from aluminium.
+Like the Bentayga, the Continental’s bodyshell will be a hybrid-materials structure, with assorted high-strength steels reinforcing a body made mainly from aluminium.
 The current car is steel-bodied.

 Below the range-topping 6.0-litre W12, which produces 18bhp more than the outgoing W12, an updated version of the current car's 4.0-litre petrol V8 will be offered.
-The V8's power output is likely to grow beyond the 521bhp of the current S model.
+The V8's power output is likely to be beyond the 521bhp of the current S model.

-It’s unlikely that Bentley will offer a diesel V8 option in the Continental, even though the unit is already used in the Bentayga.
+It is unlikely that Bentley will offer a diesel V8 option in the Continental, even though the unit is already used in the Bentayga.

-Speaking at the Bentayga's launch last year, Dürheimer said his “personal goal is a sustainable, standalone business with an annual production volume of 20,000 units”.
-He envisages seven model lines, although the production version of the EXP 10 Speed 6 sports car that would be among the growing line-up is yet to be signed off.
+Speaking at the Bentayga's launch last year, Dürheimer said his “personal goal is a sustainable, stand-alone business with an annual production volume of 20,000 units”.
+He envisages seven model lines, although the production version of the EXP 10 Speed 6 sports car that would be among the growing line-up has yet to be signed off.
 Bentley could also add its first electric car to the list - as previewed by the EXP 12 Speed 6e.

 Talking about the advantages of Bentley being part of the new Sports and Luxury Group at Volkswagen, Dürheimer said the VW Group test drives that take place in Namibia will now be split among the new groups and involve fewer cars.
 More can be achieved this way, he said.